Bee pollen sourdough…

 Method 1.

-The morning after the overnight prove, you will hopefully have a lovely big bowl of bubbly dough; if it is escaping the bowl, gently do a single set of pulls and folds, just go once round the bowl, to pull it loosely together, re-cover it, and place it in the fridge.
+The morning after the overnight prove, you will hopefully have a lovely big bowl of well proved dough, place the covered bowl in the fridge.
 If the dough hasn’t reached the top of the bowl already, just place it in the fridge to bring the activity to a halt until you want to use it.

 When you know when you want your pizzas to be ready for, remove the dough from the fridge an hour or so beforehand and let it warm up a bit.

-Cover your work surface with water, flour or olive oil, I use water.
+Cover your work surface with water, flour or olive oil.

 Turn the dough out from the bowl onto your surface and cut into portions, 2, 4 or 6, depending how big you would like your pizzas to be.